Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Culver City, CA

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+Generally, it's a good idea to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
+This also helps get your system ready for the summer and winter, when it likely sees the most use.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Culver City, you might be able to make do with a lower-capacity furnace.
+In Culver City, you may be able to make do with a lower-capacity furnace.

 Other Culver City, CA Home Services